rickyhoth/awscdk/README.md

-# This is a provisioning tool for build your AWS workload by fill in a couple of csv files and handle all of the dependencies.
+# This is a provisioning tool for you to build your AWS workload by fill in a couple of csv files and handle all of the dependencies.

 Please fill in the csv file in "prepare/config" and the env.txt file in "prepare/env".